Adjoint DSMC for nonlinear Boltzmann equation constrained optimization: Numerical results

-Running the standard DSMC simulations several times with randomly sampled initial conditions allows us to estimate the mean values and the variances/standard deviations of quantities of interest at $t=T=2$. \Cref{Table1} shows the mean values of $T_x, T_y, T_z$ and $m4_x, m4_y, m4_z$ at $t=2$ and their standard deviations, denoted as $\sigma_X$ and computed using $M_s=100$ simulations with $N=10^6, 10^8$ particles in each.
+Running the standard DSMC simulations several times with randomly sampled initial conditions allows us to estimate the mean values and the standard deviations of quantities of interest at $t=T=2$.
+Details are shown in \Cref{Table1}, where the standard deviation $\sigma_X$ is computed using $M_s=100$ simulations with $N=10^6, 10^8$ particles in each.
 The standard deviations of the quantities of interest give us estimates of the random errors in DSMC algorithm with $N$ particles.
 They scale with $1/\sqrt{N}$ which can be seen from the $\sigma_X$ values in~\Cref{Table1}.
 The actual standard deviations of the mean values $\bar{X}$ in~\Cref{Table1} computed using $M_s$ independent simulations are approximately $1/\sqrt{M_s}$ times the values of $\sigma_X$ for one simulation from~\Cref{Table1}.
 That is, $\sigma_{\bar{X}} = {\sigma_X}/ {\sqrt{M_s}}$.
-We further estimate random errors in the mean values $\bar{X}$ by using $95\%$ of the trust interval of radius $2\sigma_{\bar{X}}$.
+We further estimate random errors in the mean values $\bar{X}$ by using $95\%$ of the trust interval of radius $2\sigma_{\bar{X}}$, so $e^{rand}_{\bar{X}}=2\sigma_{\bar{X}}=\frac{2 \sigma_X}{\sqrt{M_s}}$.
 Finally, we have an estimates of expectations:

 Based on this approach and the values of $\sigma_X$ from \Cref{Table1}, we can see that when $N=10^8$ and $M_s=100$, the random errors of $T_x(t=2), T_y(t=2), T_z(t=2)$ are $e^{rand}_{T_l} = 2 \sigma_{T_l}/\sqrt{M_s} \approx 0.00002$ (or relative error $e^{rand}_{T_l}/T_l \approx 0.002\% $).
 The random errors of $m4_x(t=2), m4_y(t=2), m4_z(t=2)$ are $e^{rand}_{m4_l} =2 \sigma_{m4_l}/\sqrt{M_s} \approx 0.0001$ (or relative error $e^{rand}_{m4_l}/m4_l \approx 0.005\% $), $l\in\{x,y,z\}$.